jon-heard/obsidian-inline-scripts/README.md

 ## HOW-TO: Add an existing shortcut-file to a vault

+### A warning
+Shortcuts, by their Javscript nature, have a risk of being malicious.
+Make sure you trust a shortcut or shortcut-file before using it.

 ### Shortcut-file sources
 A sample of shortcut-files can be found [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
 For example, [this](https://raw.githubusercontent.com/jon-heard/obsidian-text-expander-js_shortcutFiles/main/TEJS_state.md) file contains shortcuts related to storing and reproducing "clips" of text as well as shortcuts related to saving and loading state, including stored "clips" of text.